side-wave1

 Heat boils — or baltod, as they are commonly known — are a frequent skin concern, especially in hot and humid climates.
 They occur when bacteria such as Staphylococcus aureus infect hair follicles or oil glands, leading to painful, pus-filled lumps.
 While they are usually harmless, untreated or recurring boils can cause discomfort, spread infection, and even indicate underlying health conditions.

-In this blog, we’ll walk you through what causes heat boils, how to treat them, ways to prevent them, and when to seek professional dermatological care.
+In this blog, we’ll walk you through what causes heat boils, how to treat them, ways to prevent them, and when to seek professional care from a dermatologist in Mumbai.

 What Are Heat Boils (Baltod)?